 - The patient should be stabilized as much as possible before treatment with a chemotherapeutic agent.
 Abnormalities in hydration, electrolyte balance, kidney function, liver function, and anemia should be corrected if possible.

-- Other treatment options, if there are any, should be explored and discussed with your veterinarian10.
+- Other treatment options, if there are any, should be explored and discussed with your veterinarian.10

 Home Care

-For example, if gastrointestinal signs such as vomiting or diarrhea are to be expected it would be best to have the needed medications on hand (anti-nausea, anti-diarrhea drugs) to treat the signs promptly.8
+For example, if gastrointestinal signs such as vomiting or diarrhea are to be expected, it would be best to have the needed medications on hand (anti-nausea, anti-diarrhea drugs) to treat the signs promptly.8

 Follow Up to Metronomic Chemo Protocols

-Frequent follow ups should be expected when using chemotherapy.
-You should expect blood tests to monitor your dog for any internal side effects such as kidney function decline, elevated liver enzymes, or a low white blood cell count.
-These tests may be more frequent in the beginning while your veterinarian is getting a sense of how your dog is handling the medications.
+Expect blood tests to monitor your dog for internal side effects such as kidney function decline, elevated liver enzymes, or a low white blood cell count.

 If using cyclophosphamide, frequent urinalysis of a voided sample should be expected as this drug has a risk of sterile hemorrhagic cystitis.3